Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 Each selection mode is identified by an index.
 By convention, the default selection mode that allows us to grasp the interactive object in its entirety is mode *0*.
 However, it can be modified in the custom interactive objects using method <i>SelectMgr_SelectableObject::setGlobalSelMode()</i>.

-The calculation of selection primitives (or sensitive entities) is done by the intermediary of a virtual function, *ComputeSelection*.
-It should be implemented for each type of interactive object that is assumed to have different selection modes using the function *AIS_ConnectedInteractive::ComputeSelection*.
+The calculation of selection primitives (or sensitive entities) is done in a virtual function *ComputeSelection*.
+It should be implemented for each type of interactive object that is assumed to have different selection modes using the function *AIS_InteractiveObject::ComputeSelection*.

 A detailed explanation of the mechanism and the manner of implementing this function has been given in @ref occt_visu_2_2 "Selection" chapter.